 Okay, I’ll bite.
 I don’t love James Cameron’s movies.
 And I don’t care much for Titanic.
 But for the sake of the enormous impact the film has had on cinema and DiCaprio’s career, it’s worth including here.

-Titanic not only was the most financially successful movie of all time for years to come, it also tied the record for most Oscar Nominations and most Oscar Wins.
+Titanic was not only one of the highest-grossing movies of all time but is also tied with the record for most Oscar Nominations and most Oscar Wins.

 Titanic